My dream is that all bear bile farms will be closed

 Create your own petition at your school or place of work, collect signatures, and send or deliver to appropriate governmental official

 Localized petitions—particularly those from students at a primary/secondary school or university—can have have have a deep impact on governmental officials.
 If you are a student, consider starting a petition at your school or university and getting handwritten signatures from fellow students and teachers.
 Make sure the petition is directed towards an official that has true influence in making legislative change concerning bear bile farming in a particular country.
 Below is a list of governmental officials who possess the political power to end bear bile farming in Asia.
-In some countries, bear bile farming is already illegal (Cambodia, Malaysia, Myanmar, Thailand and Vietnam), but the law is not enforced.
+In some countries, bear bile farming is already illegal (Cambodia, Laos, Malaysia, Myanmar, Thailand and Vietnam), but the law is not enforced.
 These governments need to be persuaded to actively pursue and convict those individuals who are still hunting bears and operating bear bile farms illegally.
 These governments also need to be convinced to ban the sale of any product containing bear bile or any other part of a bear’s body.